aperikleous/SignalRConsoleApplication/README.md

 # SignalRConsoleApplication
 SignalR Console app w/ PostgreSQL database

-Here are the basic steps in order to run the whole project smoothly:
+Here are the basic steps in order to run this project smoothly:

 1.Clone the repo locally

 2.Change the connection string in DBConnection.cs inside SignalRConsoleDatabase to use your local database

-3.Build the solution
+3.Build the solution (.sln in SignalRConsoleApp project)

 4.Restore packages (if missing)